hugofqueiros/html5/service-worker/service-worker.md

 11. Fetch manages responses from web
 You could add string 'Hello World' -> it will be replied as plain text

+12. Create responses ourselfs without using the network ourselfs, with need somewhere to store the HTML, css, js, images cache API caches.open('my-stuff').then(function(cache) {
+}
+returns a promise of a cache with that name store things from our own origin and from elsewhere (request!response)

+cache.put(request, response);
+or use
+cache.addAll([
+    '/foo',
+    '/bar'
+])

+this operation is atomic, if any of these fail to cache, none is cached

+if we want to get something from the cache use .match(request) cache.match(request); -> returns a promise from a matching response

+caches.match(resquest); -> does the same but it tryes to find a match in any cache

+13. when should we store the cache, in -> event install install event fired the first time the browser installs a service worker

+	event.waitUntil() -> returns promise

+if the install fails the service worker should be discarded

+- check cache on dev tools on Resources - Cache Storage